tradingstrategy-ai/docs/source/glossary.rst

         In :term:`decentralised finance` a honey pot describes a trading pair or a token designed to fool :term:`trading strategies <trading strategy`.
-This is made possible by :term:`ERC-20` flexibilty allowing it have custom transfer and ownership rules, where the token owner and deployer manipulates balances.
+This is made possible by :term:`ERC-20` flexibility allowing it to have custom transfer and ownership rules, where the token owner and deployer manipulates balances.

         The scams include "buy only" tokens, tokens with :term:`token tax` or